 The statement of the problem is completely clear: It is not necessary to translate it into modern symbolism.
-If we do translate it, we obtain the equation $x^2-x = 870$.
+If we do translate it, we obtain the equation geometrical algebra" are a priori [Unguru 1975: 78]

 Actually Unguru does not even quote Rey, whom he mostly treats as a fool because they mostly disagree.
 He gives a supporting reference to scattered pages for a summary which, as it stands, is adopted as Unguru's own point of view.
-The very ideas of a "Babylonian algebra" or a "Greek geometrical algebra" are a priori

-(65) historically inadmissible.
-There is (broadly speaking) in the historical development of mathematics an arithmetical stage (Egyptian and Babylonian mathematics) in which the reasoning is largely that of elementary arithmetic or based on empirically paradigmatic rules derived from successful trials taken as a prototype [first reference to two distinct pages in Rey], a geometrical stage, exemplified by and culminating in classical Greek mathematics, characterized by rigorous deductive reasoning presented in the form of the postulatory-deductive method, and an algebraic stage, the first traces of which could be found in DIOPHANTOS' Arithmetic and in AL-KHWARIZMI'S Hisab al-jabr w'al muqàbalah, but which did not reach the beginning of its full potentiality of development before the sixteenth century in Western Europe [a second reference to three places in Rey], which in view of what was well known in 1975 about Egyptian and Babylonian mathematics could indeed have deserved sharper commentaries than those of van der Waerden.
+The very ideas of a "Babylonian algebra" or a "Greek historically inadmissible.
+There is (broadly speaking) in the historical development of mathematics an arithmetical stage (Egyptian and Babylonian mathematics) in which the reasoning is largely that of elementary arithmetic or based on empirically paradigmatic rules derived from successful trials taken as a prototype [first reference to two distinct pages in Rey], a geometrical stage, exemplified by and culminating in classical Greek mathematics, characterized by rigorous deductive reasoning presented in the form of the postulatory-deductive method, and an algebraic stage, the first traces of which could be found in DIOPHANTOS' Arithmetic and in AL-KHWĀRIZMĪ'S Hisab al-jabr w'al muqàbalah, but which did not reach the beginning of its full potentiality of development before the sixteenth century in Western Europe [a second reference to three places in Rey], which in view of what was well known in 1975 about Egyptian and Babylonian mathematics could indeed have deserved sharper commentaries than those of van der Waerden.
+One is tempted to quote Tom Lehrer's Be Prepared, "Don't write naughty words on walls if you can't spell".

-Returning to quotation $\langle 64 \rangle$, van der Waerden's "facts" are of course based on the interpretation of Babylonian mathematics and its terminology that was current at the time; but none of the critics had ever challenged that; Mahoney and Szabó accepted it, perhaps with some reticence, Unguru rejected it a priori with his reference to Rey, whose ignorance can perhaps be excused by his date.
+Returning to quotation <64>, van der Waerden's "facts" are of course based on the interpretation of Babylonian mathematics and its terminology that was current at the time; but none of the critics had ever challenged that; Mahoney and Szabó accepted it, perhaps with some reticence, Unguru rejected it a priori with his reference to Rey, whose ignorance can perhaps be excused by his date (but shouldn't a philosopher stay quiet when he does not know?).

 Van der Waerden goes on with further arguments supporting his position, some of them quite interesting and innovative.
-One may ask why these things were not explained in Science Awakening, but without being asked van der Waerden gives the answer on pp. 203f:
+One might ask why these things were not explained in Science Awakening, but without being asked van der Waerden gives the answer on pp. 203f:

-(66) We (ZEUTHEN and his followers) feel that the Greeks started with algebraic problems and translated them into geometric language.
+We (ZEUTHEN and his followers) feel that the Greeks started with algebraic problems and translated them into geometric language.
 UNGURU thinks that we argued like this: We found that the theorems of EUCLID II can be translated into modem algebraic formalism, and that they are easier to understand if thus translated, and this we took as "the proof that this is what the ancient mathematician had in mind".
 Of course, this is nonsense.
 We are not so weak in logical thinking!
 The fact that a theorem can be translated into another notation does not prove a thing about what the author of the theorem had in mind.